 How To Copy a Hyper-V Virtual Machine to a New Location

-Here are step-by-step instructions for copying a stateless virtual machine hosted on a server to a RAM disk and run it from there.
+Here is a step-by-step guide for copying a stateless virtual machine hosted on a server to a RAM disk and run it from there.

 Brien Posey